 Now whip out that deep fryer and heat it to its highest setting.
 If you don't have a deep fryer you can fry them in a pot.
 Yup.
-They’re fried cookies.
+Like I said, they're fried cookies.
 The best kind of cookie as far as I'm concerned.

 And that my friends is how you make a Danish Christmas Cookie.